-Shepherd’s Pie is a hearty, filling dish featuring meat, vegetables, and gravy under a fluffy bed of mashed potatoes.
+Shepherd’s Pie is a hearty, filling dish featuring ground meat, vegetables, and a savory gravy under a fluffy bed of mashed potatoes.
 Bake this up for some ultimate comfort food.

 You ready for some good old fashioned, comfort food?
 Well then, Shepherd’s Pie is where it’s at.
 Tender veggies, hearty meat, luscious gravy, all topped with creamy mashed potatoes flecked with bits of cheddar cheese.

 Shepherd’s Pie, also known as Cottage Pie, is a casserole of ground meat and gravy topped with mashed potatoes.
 Traditionally, a cottage pie contains beef, while a “shepherd’s pie” contains lamb.
 However, since I’m in the US where lamb is expensive and/or hard to come by, I’m using the term loosely.